Fradlin/temp/hardcode.md

 # How to Hard Code

-Um so this is our task at hand
+Um so this is our task at hand:

     Given a simple undirected unweighted graph with N nodes and M edges, find the minimum number of edges necessary